nouran01/Ontology-Helper-Program/README.md

 **Run Instructions**

 1. Run the main.py in your favorite python editor or via the command line by typing python main.py
-2. Choose one of the options by typing the number of that option, e.g. 1, 2, 3, or 4
+2. Choose one of the options by typing the number of that option, e.g. 1, 2, 3, or 4.
+Below are the options:
 * Option 1: Search by a keyword in the description of items in Wikidata database
 * Option 2: Search by item id
 * Option 3: List items that are instance of a sensor